 The flu is caused by the influenza virus (say: VY-rus).
-A virus is a microorganism (say: my-kroh-OR-guh-niz-uhm), which means it's so small that you can't see it without a strong microscope.
+A virus is a microorganism (say: my-kroh-OR-guh-niz-uhm), which means it's so small that you would need a strong microscope to see it.

 The flu vaccine is available as a shot (injected through the skin) or as a spray mist (into the nostrils).
 Most kids older than 2 can get the spray mist.

-Certain people are at higher risk of complications from the flu, including:
+Certain people are at higher risk of problems from the flu, including: